 SECTION 7.
 PLACE OF MEETINGS

-Meetings shall be held at the principal office of the corporation unless otherwise provided by the board or at such other place as may be designated from time to time by resolution of the Board of Directors.
+Meetings shall be held at the principal office of the corporation unless otherwise provided by the Board or at such other place as may be designated from time to time by resolution of the Board of Directors.

+The use of an electronic vote by the Board of Directors is authorized when an issue should be resolved as soon as possible by the entire Board of Directors.
+Likewise, due to unforeseen circumstances, meetings may be held electronically.

 SECTION 8.
 REGULAR MEETINGS

-Regular meetings of Directors, shall be held on the first Thursday of each month at 6:30 PM, unless such day falls on a legal holiday, in which event the regular meeting shall be held at the same hour and place on the next Thursday.
+Regular meetings of the Board of Directors, shall be held once a month.

 SECTION 9.
 SPECIAL MEETINGS

-Special meetings of the Board of Directors may be called by the Chairperson of the Board, the President, the Vice President, the Secretary, by any two directors, or, if different, by the persons specifically authorized under the laws of this state to call special meetings of the board.
+Special meetings of the Board of Directors may be called by the President, the Vice President, the Secretary, by any two directors, or, if different, by the persons specifically authorized under the laws of this state to call special meetings of the Board.
 Such meetings shall be held at the principal office of the corporation or, if different at the place designated by the person or persons calling the special meeting.

 SECTION 10.
 NOTICE OF MEETINGS

-Unless otherwise provided by the Articles of Incorporation, these Bylaws, or provisions of the law, the following provisions shall govern the giving of notice for meetings of the board of directors:
+Unless otherwise provided by the Articles of Incorporation, these Bylaws, or provisions of the law, the following provisions shall govern the giving of notice for meetings of the Board of Directors:

 Regular Meetings.
-No notice need be given of any regular meeting of the board of directors.
+No notice need be given of any regular meeting of the Board of Directors.

 Special Meetings.
-At least one-week prior notice shall be given by the Secretary of the corporation to each director of each special meeting of the board.
-Such notice may be oral or written, may be given personally, by first class mail, or by telephone, or by facsimile machine, and shall state the place, date and time of the meeting and the matters proposed to be acted upon at the meeting.
-In the case of facsimile notification, the director to be contacted shall acknowledge personal receipt of the facsimile notice by a return message or telephone call within twenty-four hours of the first facsimile transmission.
+At least one-week prior notice shall be given by the Secretary of the corporation to each director of each special meeting of the Board.
+Such notice may be oral or written, may be given personally, by first class mail, or by telephone, or by other means of communication, and shall state the place, date and time of the meeting and the matters proposed to be acted upon at the meeting.
+In the case of email or other means of communication for notifications, the Director to be contacted shall acknowledge personal receipt of the email or other communication notice by a return message or telephone call within twenty-four hours of the first transmission.

 Waiver of Notice.
-Whenever any notice of a meeting is required to be given to any director of this corporation under provisions of the Articles of Incorporation, these Bylaws, or the laws of this state, a waiver of notice in writing signed by the director, whether before or after the time of the meeting, shall be equivalent to the giving of such notice.
+Whenever any notice of a meeting is required to be given to any Director of this corporation under provisions of the Articles of Incorporation, these Bylaws, or the laws of this state, a waiver of notice in writing signed by the director, whether before or after the time of the meeting, shall be equivalent to the giving of such notice.

 SECTION 11.
 QUORUM FOR MEETINGS

-A quorum shall consist of four (4) of the members of the Board of Directors.
+A quorum shall consist of four (4) of the Members of the Board of Directors.

-Except as otherwise provided under the Articles of Incorporation, these Bylaws, or provisions of the law, no business shall be considered by the board at any meeting at which the required quorum is not present, and the only motion which the Chair shall entertain at such meetings is a motion to adjourn.
+Except as otherwise provided under the Articles of Incorporation, these Bylaws, or provisions of the law, no business shall be considered by the Board at any meeting at which the required quorum is not present, and the only motion which the President shall entertain at such meetings is a motion to adjourn.

 SECTION 12.
 MAJORITY ACTION AS BOARD ACTION

-Every act or decision done or made by a majority of the directors present at a meeting duly held at which a quorum is present is the act of the Board of Directors, unless the Articles of Incorporation, these Bylaws, or provisions of law require a greater percentage or different voting rules for approval of a matter by the board.
+Every act or decision done or made by a majority of the Directors present at a meeting duly held at which a quorum is present is the act of the Board of Directors, unless the Articles of Incorporation, these Bylaws, or provisions of law require a greater percentage or different voting rules for approval of a matter by the Board.

 SECTION 13.
 CONDUCT OF MEETINGS